 Theo de Haan is a lecturer in tourism studies.
 He has lived in Groningen for more than three decades.
-Theo moved to Groningen to study geography as an 18-year-old and in this edition of With a Local he maps out what he likes about the Dutch city.
+Theo moved to Groningen to study geography as an 18-year-old.
+In this interview he maps out what he likes about the Dutch city.

 When Theo first moved to Groningen cars were still being driven on the Grote Markt, the city centre market place.
-Today that area is pedestrianised and more than half of the people who work in Groningen commute by bicycle, meaning that cycling is a good way of getting around for visitors too.
+Today that area is pedestrianised and more than half of the people who work in Groningen commute by bicycle, Cycling is a good way of getting around for visitors too.

 Why should people visit Groningen?